tulasidamarla/algorithms-and-data-structures/README.md

 Efficiency of an Algorithm:
 ---------------------------
-Insertion sort, takes time roughly equal to c1*n*n to sort n items, where c1 is a constant that does not depend on n.
-That is, it takes time roughly proportional to n*n .
+Insertion sort, takes time roughly equal to c1*n^2 to sort n items, where c1 is a constant that does not depend on n.
+That is, it takes time roughly proportional to n^2 .

 The second, merge sort, takes time roughly equal to c2nlog(n), where log(n) stands for log(n) with base 2 and c2 is another constant that also does not depend on n.